fharris/curiositymicroservice/automatic-deployment.md

 ```
 Change to the curiositymicroservice folder and run the following commands:

-If we already tried this exercise before, or have installed the application manually, please run the following 2 scripts for housekeeping:
+If you already tried this exercise before, or have installed the application manually, please run the following 2 scripts for housekeeping:

 ```
 ./housekeeping-k8s.sh